 This whitepaper explains some of the safeguards and supplementary commitments to GDPR requirements Google offers to protect and enhance your1 control of your customer data in Google Cloud.
 This information can assist in assessing the impact of the European Data Protection Board (EDPB) Recommendations on Supplementary Measures following the Court of Justice of the European Union's (CJEU) ruling known as Schrems II, as it relates to data transfers.
-We have also included information about United States laws and their applicability to Google Cloud to aid your risk assessment in light of that decision.
-Additionally, on June 4, 2021, the EU Commission approved new SCCs.
-Google Cloud welcomes the EU's new Standard Contractual Clauses for cross-border data transfers and plans to incorporate the new SCCs into our contracts within the timeframe defined by the EU Commission to meet the requirements of European privacy legislation.
+We have also included information about United States laws and their applicability to Google Cloud to aid you with any risk assessment you may need to complete in light of that decision.

-The CJEU's Schrems II ruling invalidated the European Commission's Decision underlying the EU-U.S. Privacy Shield Framework but did not invalidate EU Standard Contractual Clauses (SCCs, also known as Model Contractual Clauses), a mechanism by which personal data can be transferred outside of the EEA2 in compliance with the strict requirements imposed by EU data protection law regarding international data transfers.
+The CJEU's Schrems II ruling invalidated the European Commission's Decision underlying the EU-U.S. Privacy Shield Framework but did not invalidate EU Standard Contractual Clauses (SCCs, also known as Model Contractual Clauses), a mechanism by which personal data can be transferred to so-called "third countries" outside of the EEA in compliance with the strict requirements imposed by EU data protection law regarding international data transfers2.